 The recipe uses measuring cups, which I find so much easier for measuring liquids.
 1 cup is the same as 236ml if you prefer to use a measuring jug.

 – Mix 1 cup of warm water with 2 tbsp apple cider vinegar (or scale up as I did with 2 cups to 4 tbsp)

 – Pour the ACV mix over your hair and gently squeeze into the hair.
-Leave on for a few minutes.
+Leave it on for a few minutes.

 – Condition and style as normal.

+I hope that helps!
 Let me know how you get on!